Sarah Minnick: Lovely Fifty Fifty

 At Lovely's Fifty Fifty, Minnick serves seven pizza options, including four seasonal pies nightly.
 She bases the day's pizza offerings on what she has foraged, found at the farmers' markets, or received from local farmers.
 She sometimes encounters an unfamiliar ingredient and has to "go through an entire nights of making that pizza to adjust".
 She also prefers creating pizzas without tomato sauce.

 Her ice cream ingredients are also nontraditional, such as an infusion of roasted fig leaves.
 Other ice cream flavors that shes known for include Malted Milk Ball, Mint Stracciatella, Buckwheat honey Toffee, Anise Hyssop Stracciatella, and Vanilla bean bourbon, all using organic and local ingredients.

 Portland Monthly's Karen Brooks said that "what matters [in Portland] is having something to say, and Sarah Minnick has a lot to say".
 She called Minnick's pizza and ice cream some of the best in the city and that Minnick had "changed what pizza can be".
 Lane Selman of Culinary Breeding Network said Minnick "really shines" with her vegetable-forward pizzas.
 Minnick is known for "going beyond" the farmers' markets to do experimental things.

 Minnick described to Chef's Table: Pizza starting the restaurant on a shoestring.
 Minnick's sister, daughter, and mother also work at the restaurant.
 In 2020, Minnick was a semifinalist in the James Beard Foundation Award's Best Chef: Northwest & Pacific category.

 Personal life

-Sarah Minnick is a single mom with a son(11) and a daughter(18).
-Both of her children were born and raised in Portland and follow closely in her culinary footsteps.
+Minnick has a son and daughter.